Providence Art Galleries, Museums, Supplies & More

 When you want to find some new unique works or figure out the true value of something visit dealers and appraisers like:

-The Providence Art Club was formed in 1880 by a group of professional painters, amateurs, and art collectors who wanted to promote art appreciation in the community.
-The founders recommended that this new organization exist for art culture, and when they convened to draft their charter on a February night in 1880, they wrote that statement on their seal.
+The Providence Art Club was formed in 1880 by a group of professional painters, amateurs, and art collectors in your area who wanted to promote art appreciation in the community.
+The founders recommended that this new organization exist for art culture and when they convened to draft their charter on a February night in 1880 they wrote that statement on their seal.

 Walking Tours